Sr. Project Manager

 As part of the city's pavement maintenance program, Wydown Boulevard will be resurfaced in 2014.
 Planning for this project began in February 2011, when the city applied for and received a federal grant for almost $3 Million through the East-West Gateway Council of Governments.
-Similar to the 2011 Forsyth/N. Mermac Resurfacing Project, this project will include not only the milling and overlay of the asphalt, but also upgrades to curb ramps and crosswalks and replacement of curb and gutter where needed.
-The video below gives a further explanation of the Forsyth/N. Meramec Resurfacing Project, which was similar in nature.
+This project will include not only the milling and overlay of the asphalt, but also upgrades to curb ramps and crosswalks and replacement of curb and gutter where needed.
+The video at the bottom of the page gives a further explanation of the project.

 Bids for the resurfacing project were opened on April 11th, and a contract with Krupp Construction was approved by the Board of Aldermen at their April 29th meeting.
 Work began the week of June 16th and is expected to last through October.
 The first phase of work will be the removal and replacement of deficient curb and gutter, as well as the replacement of curb ramps that aren't ADA-compliant.
 After curbs and ramps have been replaced, the street will be milled, resurfaced, and striped.
 After paving, paver crosswalks will be constructed, increasing pedestrian safety.
 The project video below references rumble stripes, an additional treatment to protect bicyclists and pedestrians from veering cars.
 However, due to response from the bicycling community, this treatment has been removed from the project.